AxiaCoin/Axia-Network-axia/roadmap/implementers-guide/src/runtime-api/availability-cores.md

 enum CoreState {
     /// The core is currently occupied.
     Occupied(OccupiedCore),
-    /// The core is currently free, with a para scheduled and given the opportunity
+    /// The core is currently free, with a ally scheduled and given the opportunity
     /// to occupy.
     ///
     /// If a particular Collator is required to author this block, that is also present in this
     /// variant.
     Scheduled(ScheduledCore),
     /// The core is currently free and there is nothing scheduled.
-This can be the case for parathread
+This can be the case for allythread
-    /// cores when there are no parathread blocks queued.
+    /// cores when there are no allythread blocks queued.
 Allychain cores will never be left idle.
     Free,
 }
 ```